 Melanie is a member of Intermountain Kennel Club of Utah and Great Basin Non-sporting club of Utah.

-Melanie has been a member of Good Dog for over 3 years
+Melanie has been a member of Good Dog for almost 4 years

 Melanie was screened for responsible practices and has been a member since 2022.